unsw-restech/unsw-restech.github.io/docs/using_katana/accessing_katana.md

         laptop:~$ ssh z1234567@katana.restech.unsw.edu.au
         ```
     === "Windows"
-        From a Windows machine an SSH client such as PuTTY or MobaXTerm is required.
+        From a Windows machine an SSH client such as [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [MobaXTerm](https://mobaxterm.mobatek.net/) is required.

         If you are comfortable using PowerShell, OpenSSH is available on recent Windows versions.
 If not present, it can be [installed on Windows 10](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).